Al Da'asa: Occupation

 Al Da'asa's residents are thought to have comprised fishermen or merchants from Ur.
 However, the stone tools uncovered are consistent with tools used elsewhere in Arabia during the Ubaid period and bear no resemblance to the tools used in southern Mesopotamia.

 Postholes, meant for tents or huts, were noticed by the excavators.
 The large number of hearths suggests mass activity took place during its occupational period, and may be attributed to a relatively sizable population in which each family cooked in a separate fire pit.
 Another possibility is that the hearths were made to cure and dry large amounts of fish.

 Recent history

 A village was established here in 1956 to provide housing for oil workers employed in the Dukhan industrial city.
-By 1990, the house had around 70 households.
+By 1990, the village had around 70 households.
 Aside from the oil industry, some of its inhabitants made their living from fishing and selling their catch in Doha.